fmi/java-course/homeworks/01-social-media-inator/README.md

     /**
      * Returns the {@code n} most popular content on the platform.
      * -> The popularity of a content is calculated by the total number of likes and comments
-     * -> If there is no content in the platform an empty Collection should be returned
+     * -> If there is no content in the platform, an empty Collection should be returned
      * -> If the total number of posts and stories is less than {@code n} return as many as available
      * @param n The number of content to be returned
      * @return Unmodifiable collection of Content sorted by popularity in descending order